Google Admin Console Settings: Best Practices for Education

 Safe Search and Restricted Mode

 This setting specifies whether Google Safe Search or YouTube Restricted Mode is turned on for users.
-We recommend that you change this setting to always use Safe Search for Google Web Search queries and that you enforce at least Moderate Restricted Mode or Strict Restricted Mode on Youtube so that students can’t watch inappropriate videos.
+We recommend changing this setting to “Always Use Safe Search for Google Web Search Queries” and enforcing at least Moderate Restricted Mode or Strict Restricted Mode on Youtube.
+This protects students from accessing potentially harmful or inappropriate videos.

 SafeSearch and restricted mode setting in the Google Admin Console